kkirsche/python-MadelungConstant/README.md

 Write a program to calculate and print the Madelung constant for sodium chloride.
 Use as large a value of L as you can, while still having your program run in reasonable time—say in a minute or less.

+madelung.py is the fastest, but consumes a large amount of memory madelung-v2-betterExplanation.py explains some of what is happening and why, but isn't as fast.

+The last is a while loop version that is highly inefficient.